 Siedle, a German manufacturer, has been building and improving door entry intercom for over 70 years.
 The Siedle Vario video intercom system includes video door stations and indoor stations connected through a two-wire Bus Video Modulator that can also accommodate multiple external cameras.

-- Modular system with ability to incorporate fingerprint reader, card reader, and electronic key reader
+- Modular system with the ability to incorporate fingerprint reader, card reader, and electronic key reader

 - Integrated infrared lighting for clear night-time viewing